By using consultancy services, business owners can unlock new skills, opportunities and potential.

-Opening up about his career background, Murphy takes us through the stepping stones which led him towards his current path of offering client his expertise in business consultancy.
+Opening up about his career background, Brendan takes us through the stepping stones which led him towards his current path of offering clients his expertise in business consultancy.
 After working in bank management for 10 years, he spent another decade working for a Fortune 500 company.
 He then moved into public sector account management where he met his wife before moving to Lisburn.

 However, with clients, a ‘one size fits all’ approach is rarely suitable.
 He shared in some cases, he is there to simply motivate businesses to act on improving themselves.

 “I hear a lot from people about thinking outside the box,” he says, “but I tell them to actually bring those tools out of the box.
 The tools they have are being left in that box, and you need to have those basics of business right.
 Do you have a service level agreement, for example,” he continues.

 As sometimes issues cannot be highlighted by a team within a business, Brendan admitted that in many cases, it is necessary for an individual to come from the outside, advising business leaders who are often engrossed and entrenched in their own flawed processes.

 In many cases, helping a business to improve themselves through his business consultancy services often involves invoking some soul-searching at senior level.

 He shares that “in a lot of scenarios, I often ask clients to ask themselves why they are in business.
 They may say that they have inherited the business and are stepping into the role of their parents, for example.
 I ask them to dismiss this and to actually ask themselves why they are on this path, and not joining the Army or flipping burgers.”

 Many businesses may find themselves stuck in routines and processes they may have created when the business first started, but these could be what is holding the business back from growing.